nataliepina/blog/src/content/coding-journey.md

 #### To boot camp or to not boot camp, that is the question.
 If you feel you can't hold yourself accountable to teach yourself, feel overloaded with information, want a community to network with, and overall would like more learning support -- boot camps are the answer.
-I attended Academy Pittsburgh which is a great coding boot camp based out of Pittsburgh, PA.
+I attended Academy Pittsburgh which is a coding boot camp based out of Pittsburgh, PA.
 The great part about this boot camp is the diversity of the students and the knowledge and support of the instructors.
 Benefits also included: many group projects, an overview of multiple coding languages, improved soft skills, and access to a network of experienced engineers.
 Many boot camps will offer scholarships, or will only require you to pay tuition upon receiving a job afterward.

 Do not feel like you _need_ to attend a boot camp, especially if funds do not allow.
 I know plenty of brilliant and successful self-taught developers.
 If you have the dedication and time you can absolutely teach yourself.
+I felt a boot camp was the right choice for me to take in as many resources as I could expose myself to.
+I would study during the day and attend the boot camp classes in the evenings and weekends.

 ## 3. Build Your Road Map